Healing from a Friendship Breakup - How to Process the Loss of a Close Friend

 1. Validate Your Grief

 Don't dismiss yourself for feeling deeply affected by a friendship loss.
 It is legitimate grief.
 Suppressing emotions delays recovery and can negatively impact other relationships.
+Precisely because this pain receives little external validation, acknowledging it yourself is the starting point of recovery.

 2. Reflect and Find Lessons

 You don't need to reject the entire friendship.
 Acknowledge what you gained, the good memories, and how you grew.
 At the same time, calmly analyzing what went wrong provides insights for future relationships.
-(Books on relationships can also be helpful)
+Books on relationships can also be helpful

 3. Adjust Your Social Media Distance